Mindspace uses monetary tactics to help users stick to their commitments.

 Sketches to UI concepts

 The sketch above introduced a "more or less" option for doing a specific action.
-This UI gave me the idea of setting up screen-time targets during regular phone usage with a "more or less" option that allows users to choose how much they want to do a certain activity during the act.
+This UI gave rise to the idea a monitoring period.

-After modifying targets, users will be able to review how much they can do certain activities and confirm them one last time before committing to targets for the next month.
+After the 1 week monitoring period, Mindspace compiles all user inputs into average targets.
+In this screen, users will be able to check how long they can do certain activities for the next month.

 Final result